victronenergy/venus-html5-app/TOPICS.md

 // Active input: 0 = ACin-1, 1 = ACin-2, 240 is none (inverting).
 ```

-##### How to get information about the currently active input (grid / shore / generator)?
+##### Where to get the readings for the AC inputs (grid / shore / generator)?

-For UIs that show more information, so also voltage and current, its a bit more complex:
+Normally we'd say go to the .system device.
+But the html5 app UI also wants
+voltage and current, which are not available on .system device.
+Therefore, get
+them straight from the .vebus service:

 - figure out which of the AC-inputs is what; so for example ACinput0 == Generator and
   ACinput1 == Shore.